 3.3.2.2 The steel shall be killed.
-Using of rimming steel is not permitted and using of semi-killed steel is not recommended and shall be approved by the customer.
-Treatment of steel with grain-refining elements may be permitted within the limits specified in the national and international standards recognized by the Register.
+Using of rimming steel is not permitted and using of semi-killed steel is not recommended and shall be justified and approved by the customer.

 Carbon and carbon-manganese steel intended to operate at temperatures over 400 °C shall not contain aluminium.